hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed non-active hCaptcha when editing a page containing a Forminator form.
 * Fixed launching notifications script on every admin page.
 * Fixed missing hCaptcha in Formidable forms.
+* Fixed non-blocking of reCaptcha scripts with Kadence Forms.

 = 4.6.0 =
 * Added support for Simple Membership Login, Register and Lost Password forms.